-Blue Buffalo, headquartered in Wilton, Connecticut, is voluntarily recalling cans of Blue Buffalo Homestyle Healthy Weight dog food according to an announcement on their web site Monday, February 13.
+Blue Buffalo, headquartered in Wilton, Connecticut, is voluntarily recalling cans of Blue Buffalo Homestyle Healthy Weight dog food according to an announcement on several online news portal last 2017.

 A supplier notified the company of the possible presence of aluminum in a production run of the cans.
 We did not find this notice on the FDA site yet.

 The recall only affects the following canned food:

 |Blue Buffalo Homestyle Recipe Healthy Weight, Chicken Dinner with Garden Vegetables, 12.5 ounce can, dog food||8-40243-10017-0||August 3, 2019|